jeffreykegler/old_kollos/README.md

 About Kollos
 ============

+[ THIS REPO IS INACTVE AND WILL BE ARCHIVED. ]
 This is the repository for the Kollos project, an extension of, and wrapper for, the Marpa parse engine.
 Kollos is made available under same license as Lua 5.1: the "MIT License".